-Principal Harpist of the San Diego Symphony, Julie Ann Smith is one of the most prominent young harpists today, performing as both an orchestral musician and concert artist.
-Gaining international recognition for her performing style and diverse repertoire, Ms. Smith was the Silver medalist winner in the 2004 USA International Harp Competition and Bronze medalist in 2001.
+Principal Harpist of the San Diego Symphony, Julie Ann Smith Phillips is one of the most prominent young harpists today, performing as both an orchestral musician and concert artist.
+Gaining international recognition for her performing style and diverse repertoire, Ms. Phillips was the Silver medalist winner in the 2004 USA International Harp Competition and Bronze medalist in 2001.
 She made her National Symphony Orchestra debut in 2003 and has been honored in numerous competitions throughout the country.
 She is an active recitalist and soloist with orchestras across the country, enchanting audiences with her dramatic presence and engaging style.
 Her appearances include performances with the San Diego Symphony, the New World Symphony Orchestra, the South Dakota Symphony, the West Los Angeles Symphony, the Corpus Christi Symphony Orchestra, the National Repertory Orchestra, and the Cleveland Institute of Music Orchestra.
 She has been the featured recitalist for the 2006 American Harp Society National Conference, the 2007 USA International Harp Competition and guest artist for the 2010 Young Artist Harp Seminar in Rabun Gap, GA.

-Equally experienced as a chamber and orchestral musician, Ms. Smith collaborates with renowned musicians across the country.
+Equally experienced as a chamber and orchestral musician, Ms. Phillips collaborates with renowned musicians across the country.
 A founding member of the San Diego-based Myriad Trio, she regularly appears in chamber concerts and festivals and has performed abroad in Italy and Japan.
 During the 2006-07 season she was the Acting Principal Harpist of the Milwaukee Symphony Orchestra and prior to that held the position of Principal Harpist for the New World Symphony Orchestra.

-As a teacher, Ms. Smith maintains a harp studio and works with students of all ages.
+As a teacher, Ms. Phillips maintains a harp studio and works with students of all ages.
 A trained instructor in the Suzuki method, she has served on faculty at Blue Lake Fine Arts Camp and regularly gives master-classes across the county.
-Ms. Smith released her first album, The Rhapsodic Harp, which is available from her website, www.harpjas.com.
+Ms. Phillips released her first album, The Rhapsodic Harp, which is available from her website, www.harpjas.com.
 Attending the Cleveland Institute of Music, she received her Bachelor's and Master's degrees in harp performance where she studied with Yolanda Kondonassis.
 Her other primary teachers have included Alice Chalifoux and Patrice Lockhart.
-A native of Hastings, NE, Ms. Smith began studying the harp at age eleven.
+A native of Hastings, NE, Ms. Phillips began studying the harp at age eleven.

 Described by The Strad Magazine as a musician whose "tonal distinction and essential musicality produced an auspicious impression", Taiwanese-American violist Che-Yen Chen (also known as "Brian Chen") has established himself as a prominent recitalist, chamber, and orchestral musician.
 He is the first-prize winner of the 2003 William Primrose Viola Competition, and the "President prize" of the 2003 Lionel Tertis Viola Competition.
 Currently the principal violist of San Diego Symphony, Mr. Chen has appeared as guest principal violist with Los Angeles Philharmonic, San Francisco Symphony, and Cincinnati Symphony Orchestra.